-But soon I started to realise that I was doing things in an ineffective way.
+But soon I started to realize that I was doing things in an ineffective way.
 I had picked the wrong technologies to build my app because I didn't know any better on my own.
 Motivation started to be a problem as well, as it’s harder to put in all the work if you don’t share the burden with someone else.
-I suddenly realised that I would not succeed and I needed a change of plan.
-That’s how I found SIT Academy and my life changed.
+I suddenly realized that I would not succeed, and I needed a change of plan.
+That’s how I found Constructor Learning and my life changed.

-The point is that learning on your own you can become excellent at writing the most elegant classes, the most concise recursion and one-liners but that is not what will turn you into an effective web or software developer.
+The point is that by learning on your own you can become excellent at writing the most elegant classes, the most concise recursion, and one-liners but that is not what will turn you into an effective web or software developer.

 Getting a handle on all the options that are out there can realistically only happen if you are immersed in the ecosystem and are guided through the full process of developing a project at least once, by someone who knows it already.
 Once you have seen one possible choice of technology stack you will be able to branch out again, also on your own.

-At SIT Academy the curriculum is tailored to get you through this process, so that by the end of it you are truly ready for the job market, because you already have experienced how things really work out there.
+At Constructor Learning the curriculum is tailored to get you through this process, so that by the end of it you are truly ready for the job market, because you already have experienced how things really work out there.

 If you just want to code for fun you can keep on playing around on Udemy and CodeAcademy or join a mediocre bootcamp that makes you pay for that same content.

-But if you are serious about turning coding into a career, join us at SIT Academy.
+But if you are serious about turning coding into a career, join us at Constructor Learning.